silexlabs/cloud-explorer/README.md

+#Cloud Explorer, file picker in the cloud
-#Cloud Explorer, your users pick their files from the cloud
+Cloud Explorer, your users pick their files from the cloud.

 This is a free and open source project [powered by Silex Labs](http://www.silexlabs.org/).

 Authored by Thomas Fétiveau [@zab0jad](https://twitter.com/zab0jad) and Alexandre Hoyau [@lexoyo](https://twitter.com/lexoyo).

-##About the cloud explorer
+##About Cloud Explorer

 Cloud Explorer aims to provide an open source client library that exposes the same API as [Ink File Picker API](https://developers.inkfilepicker.com/docs/web/).